cloud-ca/terraform-provider-cloudca/cloudca/README.md

 - disk_offering - (Required) The name or id of the disk offering to use for the volume
 - size_in_gb - (Optional) The size in GB of the volume.
 Only for disk offerings with custom size.
 - iops - (Optional) The number of IOPS of the volume.
 Only for disk offerings with custom iops.
-- zone - (Optional) Only required if there is more than one zone in the service specified by the `service_code`.
-Can be a name of an ID of a zone.
-- instance_id - (Optional) If not specified, volume will be created but not attached.
+- instance_id - The instance ID that the volume will be attached to.
 Note that changing the instance ID will _not_ result in the destruction of this volume

 ### Attribute reference
 - id - the volume ID